 - Lower overall rewards compared to other premium credit cards

-That said, most cards that aren’t co-branded won’t offer hotel-specific perks.
-Other things to look for that make these cards worthwhile include no foreign exchange fees, airport lounge access, comprehensive insurance coverage, and the flexibility to transfer your points to other travel programs (like Marriott Bonvoy or Hilton Honors).
+That said, most cards that aren't co-branded won't offer hotel-specific perks.
+Other details to look for that make these cards worthwhile include:

 It can be difficult to find a single card that includes all of these benefits, but if you can pinpoint what perks you'd use the most, you can find a solid hotel credit card that suits both your spending habits and travel preferences.